supermodularxyz/quadratic-lenster/README.md

 ### Setting up a round

 ### Creating a post in Quadratic Lenster

 ### Voting

-* Get [WMATIC](https://mumbai.polygonscan.com/address/0x9c3C9283D3e44854697Cd22D3Faa240Cfb032889#writeContract).
+- Get [WMATIC](https://mumbai.polygonscan.com/address/0x9c3C9283D3e44854697Cd22D3Faa240Cfb032889#writeContract).
 For example by wrapping MATIC from the [Faucet](https://faucet.polygon.technology/) and depositting it in the wrapper contract.

 ## Deployments

 ### App

 [Quadratic Lenster](https://qf-lenster-web.vercel.app/)

 ### Backend

+Hosted on OZ Defender with setup instructions in [README](./packages//backend//README.md)

 ### Contracts